Admissions

 Admissions Overview

-Students in grades 8–11 at the time of application submission are eligible.
+The SI program is only open to students currently in grade 8-11, and who will be older than 13 years old, and younger than 19 years old during the program dates.
 Many courses are restricted to certain grade level ranges.
 See the course descriptions in our course catalog for details.

 A bicyclist zooms by Memorial Quad, past the Language corner.